-- appropriateness of care.1 - Be prioritized based on the best available evidence of links to optimum outcomes and consider patient preferences jointly established through care planning. - 4.
+- 3. Be prioritized based on the best available evidence of links to optimum outcomes and consider patient preferences jointly established through care planning. - 4.
 Assess if a shared decision-making process was undertaken as part of initial and ongoing care planning and ultimately that the care provided was in concordance with patient preferences or, as appropriate, family or caregiver preferences on behalf of the patient. - Assess care longitudinally (i.e., provided over extended periods of time) and changes in care over time (i.e., delta measures of improvement or maintenance rather than attainment). - Be as inclusive as possible, as opposed to excluding individuals with MCCs from measure denominators.
 Where exclusions are appropriate, either existing measures should be modified or new measures developed. - 7.
 Include methodological approaches, such as stratification, to illuminate and track disparities and other variances in care for individuals with MCCs.
 In addition to stratifying the MCC population in measurement (which is particularly important to understanding application of disease-specific measures to the MCC population), bases for stratification include disability, cognitive impairments, life expectancy, illness burden, dominant conditions, socioeconomic status, and race/ethnicity. - 8.
 Use risk adjustment for comparability with caution, as risk adjustment may result in the unintended consequence of obscuring serious gaps in care for the MCC population.
-Risk adjustment should be applied only to outcomes measures and not process measures. - 9.
-Capture inputs in a standardized fashion from multiple data sources,m particularly patient-reported data, to ensure key outcomes of care (e.g., functional status) are assessed and monitored over time. - Appropriateness of care includes measures of overuse, underuse, and misuse, for example, measures that assess overuse of services such as imaging.
-Evidence-based guidelines for people with MCCs are not well developed in this area. - m Data sources include, but are not limited to: claims, EHRs, PHRs, HIEs, registries, and patient-reported data.
+Risk adjustment should be applied only to outcomes measures and not process measures. - Capture inputs in a standardized fashion from multiple data sources,m particularly patientreported data, to ensure key outcomes of care (e.g., functional status) are assessed and monitored over time.

+m Data sources include, but are not limited to: claims, EHRs, PHRs, HIEs, registries, and patient-reported data.